Altar Egos (Arrested Development): Production

 "Altar Egos" was directed by Jay Chandrasekhar and written by producer Barbie Feldman Adler.
 It was Chandrasekhar's third directing credit and Feldman Adler's second writing credit.
 It was the sixteenth episode of the season to be filmed after the pilot, and the fourth of Fox's second episode order for the season.

 Reception

 Viewers

 In the United States, the episode was watched by 9.62 million viewers on its original broadcast, an all time high for the series, and an increase of over 4 million viewers from the previously aired episode, "Staff Infection".

 Critical reception

 The A.V.
-Club writer Noel Murray praised the episode and it's follow up, "Justice Is Blind", saying "they're a prime example of how [Arrested Development]'s writers, cast and crew can sustain an intricate, comedically fertile, largely self-contained story for longer than just 22 minutes."
+Club writer Noel Murray praised the episode and its follow up, "Justice Is Blind", saying "they're a prime example of how [Arrested Development]'s writers, cast and crew can sustain an intricate, comedically fertile, largely self-contained story for longer than just 22 minutes."
 In 2019, Brian Tallerico from Vulture ranked the episode as the 15th best of the whole series, saying it "serves up hysterical performances and characteristically ridiculous plots".